farshield/shortcircuit/README.md

 ```

 ## Releases
-Binaries (executables) can be downloaded from [here](https://github.com/farshield/pathfinder/releases)
+Binaries (executables) can be downloaded from [here](https://github.com/farshield/shortcircuit/releases)

 ## About CREST
 Using CREST is optional, but it provides features like getting current player location or setting in-game destination automatically.

-Pathfinder uses almost the same CREST model as PyFa.
+Short Circuit uses almost the same CREST model as PyFa.
 You can find more about it [here](https://github.com/pyfa-org/Pyfa/wiki/CREST).
 Implicit mode only allows for a 20 minutes session, after that you have to relog.
 If you don't want to use the "implicit" mode, you can create your own keys at this [location](https://developers.eveonline.com/applications).
 This will permit you to stay logged in for a longer period of time.
 Application form should look something like [this](http://i.imgur.com/qhIPG6r.png).
 Of course you can give it a different name and description, but you have to type in the correct callback URL `http://127.0.0.1:7444` and select the correct scopes (`characterLocationRead` and `characterNavigationWrite`).

 ## Eve-Scout
 ![TripwireConfig](http://i.imgur.com/GiJ2zc3.png)